RainerAtSpirit/FerrariMeetsJayData/README.md

-# The Ferrari meets KnockoutJS
+# The Ferrari meets JayData
-## Using the SharePoint DVWP in Ferrari mode Part 2.
+## Using the SharePoint DVWP in Ferrari mode Part 4.

-KnockoutJS HTML5 app powered by an DVWP running on SharePoint 2007/2010 and 2013 to produce a Metro like start screen for a site.
+Work in progress!

-[Live Preview SP2010] and [Live Preview SP2013] are available and there will be an upcoming blog migration to KnockoutJS.
+Here's the final part of blog posts that bridges the world between SharePoint 2010/2013 and modern HTML5 single page application.

 1. [SharePoint DVWP: from workhorse to ferrari in 7 steps]
 2. [The SharePoint DVWP in Ferrari mode strikes again]